rodrigobernall/ds4a_group_30_FINAL_PROJECT/scripts/back/README.md

         }

      - Pueden salir NAN y son casos en los que no se especifica la edad o el factor de agregacion

+ - `/build_count` is the same as the aggregator percentage but instead it counts
+  - `/groups_raw` brings both groups wihtout aggregating and you can add a filter like this :

+    - - {
+	"tabla":"area_personas",
+	"var_agg":"p6020",
+	"agregador":"p6040",
+	"filtro":"mes=3"
+      }

+ - `/factor_x` It give you the whole population by aggregating within this two grups and adding by its expansion factor ej:
+    - - {
+	"tabla":"area_personas",
+	"var_agg":"p6020",
+	"agregador":"p6040",
+	"filtro":"mes=3"
+      }